Perfectionism for creative professionals: ship work that matters

 • Different creative fields (writing, design, music, visual art) have different perfectionism triggers.
 Identify yours to interrupt faster.

-Why perfectionism blocks creative work (and excellence doesn’t)
+How perfectionism for creative professionals blocks output (and why excellence doesn’t)

 The critical distinction isn’t between high standards and low standards.
 It’s between two psychological mechanisms driving those standards: fear versus growth.